Methun01/Methun01/README.md

 <div align="center">
   <h2>👨‍💻 About Me</h2>
   <p>
-    I'm a <strong>[Your Profession, e.g., Software Developer]</strong> passionate about building innovative solutions and exploring cutting-edge technologies.
+    I'm a <strong>computer science student</strong> passionate about building innovative solutions and exploring cutting-edge technologies.
 I love creating projects that make a difference and collaborating with like-minded individuals.
-When I'm not coding, you can find me [your hobbies, e.g., reading sci-fi, hiking, or gaming].
+When I'm not coding, you can find me on gaming or a cinema teater.
   </p>
 </div>